dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 (All code examples can be found in the **Examples** folder of the **Dibware.StoredProcedureFramework.Tests** project

 ### General Rules
-To represent a Stored Procedure in the StoredProcedureFramework we need to create a **P**lain **O**ld **C**LR **O**bject class for.
-The stored procedure class must inherit from the **StoredProcedureBase** base class which exists in the **Dibware.StoredProcedureFramework** namespace of the framework.
-The **StoredProcedureBase** base class demands two type parameters; **TReturn** and **TParameters**.
+To represent a Stored Procedure when using the StoredProcedureFramework we need to create a **P**lain **O**ld **C**LR **O**bject class for it.
+The stored procedure class must inherit from one of a predetermined number of base classes.
+These base classes all exists in the **Dibware.StoredProcedureFramework.Base** namespace of the framework.
+In most cases the class should inherit from the **StoredProcedureBase** base class, but three other base class *shortcuts* are also provided for convenience.

+#### Base Classes
+There are four base classes from which a stored procedure must be defined to inherit from.
+* StoredProcedureBase - for Stored Procedures with parameters and return types
+* NoParametersStoredProcedureBase - for Stored Procedures with return types but no parameters
+* NoReturnTypeStoredProcedureBase - for Stored procedures with parameters but no return types
+* NoParametersNoReturnTypeStoredProcedureBase - for Stored Procedures without parameters or returns types

+##### StoredProcedureBase
+The **StoredProcedureBase** base class is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a *ResultSet*.
+This will be used for your *GetProductForId* type of stored procedures and when inherited from this class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.

+##### NoParametersStoredProcedureBase
+The **NoParametersStoredProcedureBase** base class is used for a stored procedure which does not have parameters but does return a *ResultSet*.
+This will be used for your *GetAllProducts* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TReturn**.

+##### NoReturnTypeStoredProcedureBase
+The **NoReturnTypeStoredProcedureBase** base class is used for a stored procedure which does have one or more parameters but does not return a *ResultSet*.
+This will be used for your *DeleteProductById* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TParameters**.

+#####NoParametersNoReturnTypeStoredProcedureBase
+The **NoParametersNoReturnTypeStoredProcedureBase** base class is used for a stored procedure which do not have any parameters and also do not return a *ResultSet*.
+This will be used for your *RunHouseKeepingBatch* type of stored procedures and when inherited from does not demand any *Type Parameters* to be defined.

+#### Type Parameters
+Typically when defining the stored procedure POCO class there will be a requirement to define one or both of the following *Type Parameters*.
+* TReturn
+* TParameters

+##### TReturn
-The **TReturn** type parameter define the type that represents a single row in the result set.
+The **TReturn** type parameter defines the type that represents *ResultSet* which is what will be returned from a stored procedure when it is executed.
+The *ResultSet* must contain one or more properties which are in effect *RecordSets* or lists of return types.

+##### TParameters
 The **TParameters** type parameter defines the type that represents the collection of parameters which the stored procedure requires.

+#### Constructors
-The class will also require one of three constructor signatures:
+The stored procedure POCO class will also require one of three constructor signatures:

-#### ctor(TParameters parameters) : base(parameters) {}
-The first constructor option just takes an argument of the type that is defined by the **TParameters** type parameter.
+##### ctor()
+The default constructor is only available for stored procedures which do not have parameters.
 This is the bare minimum needed to construct a stored procedure and can be used if the stored procedure has the same name as the class which represents it and if the stored procedure is owned by the **dbo** schema and custom attributes are not being used to set the schema and procedure names.

+##### ctor(string procedureName) : base(procedureName) {}
+This constructor is is only available for stored procedures which do not have parameters, but takes the procedure name.
+This constructor can be used of the stored procedure is owned by the **dbo** schema but has name that differs from the name of the POCO class.

+##### ctor(string schemaName, string procedureName) : base(schemaName, procedureName) {}
+This constructor is is only available for stored procedures which do not have parameters but takes a the schema name, the procedure name and the object that represents the parameters.
+This constructor can be used to set the schema name and the procedure name.

-#### ctor(string procedureName, TParameters parameters) : base(procedureName, parameters) {}
+##### ctor(TParameters parameters) : base(parameters) {}
-The second constructor option takes a the procedure name as string as well as the object that represents the parameters.
-This constructor can be used of the stored procedure is owned by the **dbo** schema and custom attributes are not being used to set the schema.
+This constructor is is only available for stored procedures which do have parameters.
+It takes an argument of the type that is defined by the **TParameters** type parameter.
+This is the bare minimum needed to construct a stored procedure and can be used if the stored procedure has the same name as the class which represents it and if the stored procedure is owned by the **dbo** schema and custom attributes are not being used to set the schema and procedure names.

+##### ctor(string procedureName, TParameters parameters) : base(procedureName, parameters) {}
+This constructor is is only available for stored procedures which do have parameters.
+This constructor can be used of the stored procedure is owned by the **dbo** schema but has name that differs from the name of the POCO class.
+It takes an argument of the type that is defined by the **TParameters** type parameter.
+It also takes a the procedure name as string as well as the object that represents the parameters.

-####ctor(string schemaName, string procedureName, TParameters parameters) : base(schemaName, procedureName, parameters) {}
+##### ctor(string schemaName, string procedureName, TParameters parameters) : base(schemaName, procedureName, parameters) {}
-The third constructor option takes a the schema name, the procedure name and the object that represents the parameters.
+This constructor is is only available for stored procedures which do have parameters.
+This constructor can be used to set the schema name and the procedure name.
+It takes an argument of the type that is defined by the **TParameters** type parameter.
+It also takes a the schema name and procedure name as string as well as the object that represents the parameters.

 **PLEASE NOT THIS DOCUMENT IS STILL BEING UPDATED FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**